PhilipK/BoilR/Readme.md

 ## Beta

 This tool is still in beta, there are still lots of things to do, but the things that are there work.
-Currently it is only a cli and there are no recuring synchronizations, but those things are coming.

 Feel free to submit issues and pull requests.

 ## Getting started

 * Download the latest release from the [releases page](https://github.com/PhilipK/BoilR/releases).
+* Choose the UI version or the cli version (if in doubt pick the UI version)
 * Place it in a folder of your choice.
 * Run the executable.
 * Restart Steam to see your new shortcuts.

 ## Getting art for your shortcuts

-* Create a file called `config.toml` in the same folder as the executable.
 * Get a [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences/api)
-* Write it in the `config.toml` file (see how in the [config section](#configuration)).
+* For the CLI version, Write it in the `config.toml` file (see how in the [config section](#configuration)).
+* for the Ui version , copy it into the auth key input.
 * Run the executable again

 ## Configuration
 The tool reads its configuration from a `config.toml` file.
-In the future there will be an UI for changing these configurations.
+You can either manually edit this file or use the UI version to changing these configurations.

 Here is a simple example of how to write the config file:
 ```toml